(It’s Way Better Than What You’ve Been Doing)

 Sure, give it a bath before you throw it back in your drawer or bag...but don't rely on this as a means to preserve your personal health.

 So, you aren't buying any of the wipes or foams or gels.
 You can easily resort to using water and soap post orgasm, but know that this generates the same results the wipes, foams or gels do.
 Rendering this method effectively cleaning the visible... but powerless against the invisible.

 To get the most out of sink washing your toys, follow these steps:

-- Use a clean towel (straight out of the laundry) to scrub at your toys under the tap, or in the sink.
+- Use a clean towel (straight out of the laundry) to scrub at your toys under the tap or in the sink.

-- Scrub your toys and expose them to hot water for at least 5 minutes, each.
+- Scrub your toys and expose them to hot water for at least 5 minutes each.
 Make sure you put some elbow grease into scrubbing any bends and nooks.

-This is definitely a top-pick for the laziest amongst us, and at first glance seems to be the answer to all our dirty dildo prayers.
+Another common way of washing sex toys is by throwing them in the handy dishwasher.
+This is a top-pick for the laziest amongst us, and at first, it seems to be the answer to all our dirty dildo prayers.

 A dishwasher uses hot water and steam, so it is pretty great at killing off germs.
 After all, it gets your dishes and cutlery ready for eating straight off of – so it must make your sex toys safe, right?

 It can work – but only for some toys, some of the time.